Thashneem-Fathima/E-commerce/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please follow these steps:

+Fork the repository
+Create a new branch (git checkout -b feature/AmazingFeature) Make your changes
+Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
 Thashneem Fathima - thashneemsyed@gmail.com